obedabing/event-scheduler-istack/backend/README.md

 > - username: postgres
 > - password: postgres
 >
-> But if you already have existing postgres installed in your machine, you may change the credentials of backend
+> But if you already have existing postgresql installed in your machine, you may change the credentials of backend
 > config located at `backend/config/dev.exs`.
 Then replace it with the credentials of your existing postgresql.

 ### Start your Phoenix server